 Paying Our Respects

-The room was dark, with the plaques and portraits of Guevara himself and around 30 or so other guerrillas who died as a result of the fighting in Bolivia.
+The room was dark, with the plaques and portraits of Guevara himself and around 30 other guerrillas who died because of the fighting in Bolivia.
 All the memorials were individually lit apart from Guevara’s.
-His was dark, but at the top of his memorial was a single bright star projected on to it.
+They left him dark, but at the top of his memorial was a single bright star projected on to it.

 At the back of the room was an eternal flame, lit by Fidel Castro himself.

 Famous Trains & Monuments

 From here we journeyed to the Monumento a la Toma del Tren Blindado (The Monument of the Armoured Train).
 Another important piece of history in the battle of Santa Clara and the Cuban Revolution.

 This memorial park is on the Avenica Liberación next to a level crossing and is also home to the obelisk of Che Guevara.

-The train was full of weapons and ammunition all of which was accompanied by 370 soldiers.
+The train was full of weapons and ammunition, all of which were accompanied by 370 soldiers.
 However, Guevara and his men used a bulldozer to remove a section of train track and after some fighting succeeded in their mission to capture it and put a stop to the soldiers’ advances.

 Last but not least, we finally arrived in the centre of Santa Clara.
-It is very typical of a Cuban town or city.
+It is very typical of a Cuban town.
 Built around one central plaza, Parque Vidal.
 Colourful buildings, mentions of Guevara and Castro everywhere, churches, bars, lively characters and the 1950s vehicles Cuba is famous for.

 One man we came across told us it was his birthday.
-His wife had recently passed away and he was just out enjoying the day.
+His wife had recently passed away, and he was just out enjoying the day.
 He told us a little about his life and asked us where we came from.
-He spoke about how the only thing he wanted was a little bit of cake to celebrate.
+He spoke about how the only thing he wanted was a bit of cake to celebrate.